Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 if desired,
 it is also possible to specify raw code in the URL instead of a link.

+Resources accessed by GhostHost through its URL and through the United JavaScript require function shall be run through a CORS proxy to allow for cross origin access to them.

 Accessing the site with no URL arguments shall render the home page for [Kaeon United](https://github.com/Gallery-of-Kaeon/Kaeon-United).

-It should be noted that GhostHost relies on a public CORS proxy, a clone of the [CORS Anywhere](https://cors-anywhere.herokuapp.com/) proxy hosted on Heroku, which may go down on rare occasions.

 <h2 align="center">Instructions</h2>